Skin Cancer Checks

 Some GPs offer fully bulk-billed skin checks for Medicare card holders which won't cost you anything.
 When making your booking, be sure to ask about the fees and what is covered by Medicare for the specific clinic.

-Within our clinic, our GPs, skin cancer clinics and dermatologists will charge a fee to perform a skin check.
+Within the clinic, the GPs, skin cancer clinics and dermatologists will charge a fee to perform a skin check.

 Skin checks in Australia cost anywhere from $0 (fully bulk-billed skin checks for Medicare card holders) to over $100.
 This will depend on where your skin check is performed.
 Make sure to ask about the fees and what is covered by Medicare when making your skin check booking.